You can't see me: Super-Eddington growth hindering X-ray detection in high-z broad-line active galactic nuclei: Introduction

-Although rarely considered for AGN, super-Eddington accretion is common in ultra-luminous X-ray sources and tidal disruption events.
-In the past decade, the first evidence for super-Eddington accretion around local MBHs has been provided by the SEAMBH and SDSS-RM campaigns \citep{Du2018,MartinezAldama2019,Grier2017,Du2019}.
-Motivated by these results, many works have proposed super-Eddington accretion as a plausible explanation for the peculiar properties of high-redshift MBHs, especially the so-called Little Red Dots \citep{Matthee2024}.
+Although rarely considered for AGNs, super-Eddington accretion is common in ultra-luminous X-ray sources and tidal disruption events.
+In the past decade, the first evidence of super-Eddington accretion around local MBHs has been provided by the SEAMBH and SDSS-RM campaigns \citep{Du2018,MartinezAldama2019,Grier2017,Du2019}.
+Motivated by these results, many works have proposed super-Eddington accretion as a plausible explanation for the peculiar properties of high-redshift MBHs, especially the so-called ``little red dots'' \citep[LRDs,][]{Matthee2024}.
 These include their weak X-rays \citep{Lambrides2024,Madau2024} and the lack of detectable variability \citep{Secunda2025}.
-Other studies have suggested that super-Eddington accretion flows may bias the BLR emission and lead to overestimated BH masses \citep{king2024,Lupi2024,Rusakov2025, Greene2025}.
-Direct evidence for such a bias has recently been provided by resolved BLR observations at intermediate redshift by the GRAVITY+ collaboration \citep{Abuter2024,Dayem2025}, which found highly accreting BHs with masses up to an order of magnitude smaller than those inferred from single-epoch methods.
+Several studies have also suggested that the gas distribution around MBHs during super-Eddington accretion phases may strongly affect the electromagnetic emission, introducing biases in the black hole masses inferred using locally calibrated scaling relations \citep[e.g.][]{reines2015,Vestergaard2009}.
+In particular, the broad-line profile might be altered by several physical mechanisms, including radiation beaming \citep{king2024,Madau2026}, angle-dependent shadowing of BLR clouds \citep{Lupi2024}, scattering processes, \citep{Rusakov2025,Chang2026}, and small-scale inflows or outflows that significantly affect the observed optical line velocities \citep[see e.g.][]{Torralba2026, Deugenio2026}.
+Direct evidence of such a bias has recently been provided by resolved BLR observations at intermediate redshift by the GRAVITY+ collaboration \citep{Abuter2024,Dayem2025}, which found highly accreting BHs with masses up to an order of magnitude smaller than those inferred from single-epoch methods.

-Motivated by these developments and by our previous analysis of how the single-epoch method biases BH mass estimates upward in super-Eddington systems, we extend our study to the apparent X-ray weakness of these sources.
-We reanalyse the 14 objects examined in \citet[][L24 hereafter]{Lupi2024} and included in \citet[][M25 hereafter]{Maiolino2025}.
-Starting from the \citet{Madau2024} model, in which the AGN corona in super-Eddington accretion flows is confined and cooled inside the central funnel of a thick accretion disc, we aim to reassess BH masses and infer accretion rates and possibly BH spins under the assumption that the observed lack of X-rays is due to an intrinsically steeper X-ray spectrum rather than to extreme gas column densities.
+Motivated by these developments and by our previous analysis of how the single-epoch method biases BH mass estimates upwards in super-Eddington systems, we extend our study to the apparent X-ray weakness of these sources.
+We re-analyse the 14 objects examined in \citet[][L24 hereafter]{Lupi2024} and included in \citet[][M25 hereafter]{Maiolino2025}.
+Starting from the \citet{Madau2024} model, in which the AGN corona in super-Eddington accretion flows is confined and cooled inside the central funnel of a thick accretion disc, we aim to reassess BH masses and infer accretion rates and possibly BH spins under the assumption that the observed lack of X-rays is due to an intrinsically steeper X-ray spectrum, as opposed to extreme gas column densities.

 The manuscript is organised as follows.
 In Section~\ref{sec:methods} we describe our procedure to estimate BH masses using the constraints from X-ray emission.
 In Section~\ref{sec:results} we present our results.
 In Section~\ref{sec:conclusions} we discuss caveats in the analysis and summarise our conclusions.